Search for something

 It was pointed out that two motivations matter for extremist armed groups to enter into peace negotiation: Firstly, the assessment that continuing armed fight will cause more losses than gains to them.
 Secondly, the vision that by diversifying tactics they might be better able to achieve their objectives than by using force.
 Furthermore, putting religious actors into baskets like “liberal” or “constructive” and “extremist” or “hard to reach” is not very helpful as these categories all depend on political and social dynamics, which change over time.

 With regard to questions around legitimacy, it was stressed that religious actors enjoy a high level of trust and credibility in their societies.
 Their moral authority provides them with a remarkable convening power, which can help bring conflict parties to a table.
-Religious actors also profit from a type of “clerical immunity” in conflicts settings, which serves an important purpose in identifying and accessing hard-to-reach actors.
+Religious actors also profit from a type of “clerical immunity” in conflicts settings, which serves an import

 Speakers